 COSTS ASSOCIATED WITH PURCHASING/SELLING IMMOVABLE PROPERTYAugust 3, 2019

-Our firm is a firm that specialises in conveyancing transactions and property law.
+Our firm specialises in conveyancing transactions and property law.

 If prospective Purchasers have not been adequately informed regarding the costs related to a property transaction, these can be can be unexpected, daunting and in extreme cases can jeopardise the sale.
 Buyers must be given adequate information regarding the costs at the outset of the transaction which will enable them to make provisions for the related costs and confirm the affordability of the entire transaction.
 Very frequently we have clients demanding a discount on the fees as they have not been fully educated by the Agent on all the costs.